hollesse/Report-Template/README.md

     - add the name of your content directory which we copied in step 1
     - choose if you want to write your report in english or german
     - fill out the fields for your informations

+### Additional steps

-3. places the entries for your bibliography into `./userdata/ <YOUR CONTENT DIRECTORY> /resources/references.bib`
+3. place the entries for your bibliography into `./userdata/ <YOUR CONTENT DIRECTORY> /resources/references.bib`
 4. place the `.tex`-files containing your content into `./userdata/ <YOUR CONTENT DIRECTORY> /content` and define the structure of your content inside `./userdata/ <YOUR CONTENT DIRECTORY> /content/content.tex`
 5. fill your acronyms and custom macros as needed into `./userdata/ <YOUR CONTENT DIRECTORY> /content/acronyms.tex` and `./userdata/macros.tex`
 6. save your image files into `./userdata/ <YOUR CONTENT DIRECTORY> /resources/images`